-Using the easier overcast method, I went around other cities to secure their "up-light" signatures.
+Using the easier overcast method, I visited other cities to secure their "up-light" signatures.
 For such overcast sky-glow spectra, the scattering is always independent of any wavelength and representative of the local up-light.

 Is LED lighting good?
 Is it bad?
 How can you tell?
 Downtown Toronto's OVERCAST up-light spectrum:

-The city of Kingston, Ontario, Canada, uses LED systems for most of its city streets.
-But why are emission lines still apparent and distinct?
+The city of Kingston, Ontario, uses LED systems for most of its city streets.
+Why are certain emission lines still apparent and distinct?

 Some American cities..

-Chicago uses some HUGE wattages just a few years ago, 1000w and 400w HPS are not unusual for downtown.
-The sky-glow of Chicago had a strong orange glow.
+Chicago used some HUGE wattages just a few years ago, 1000w and 400w HPS were not unusual for downtown.
+The 2017 sky-glow of Chicago had a strong orange glow.
 However, away from the city proper it looked much whiter.

-How bright is Las Vegas?
-It's bright, and I know exactly what that brightness is made up of; the spectrum appears just a little different from other cities since Vegas uses plenty of induction-lighting.
+How bright is Vegas?
+It's bright alright and I know exactly what that brightness is made up of; the overcast spectrum appears just slightly different from other cities since Vegas uses plenty of induction-lighting.

-How about a CLEAR night spectrum?
-The Los Angeles sky-glow (acquired from an isolated spot on Griffith Park):
+How about a clear night spectrum?
+The Los Angeles sky-glow acquired from an isolated spot on Griffith Park in 2018:

-L.A.'s sky-glow spectrum was not a big surprise; the city had converted its street-lights to LED back in 2014.
-On nice and clear nights a blue sky-glow is created.
+L.A.'s sky-glow spectrum was not a big surprise.
+The city had converted its street-lights to LED back in 2014.
+Hence, on nice and clear nights a blue sky-glow is created.